Carla Frege, Felipe Lopez-Hilfiker, Ben Bensaoula, Liang Zhu

 Semiconductor manufacturing processes are subject to micro contamination attributed to the ambient air quality comprised of both external (make-up air) and internal (e.g., tools, chemicals, workers, material coatings) sources .
 Cross contamination between ambient, process, and storage environments increases AMC complexity.

-Although some sources can be identified, many are still difficult to understand and their impact on semiconductor fabrication (fab) remains largely unknown.
-The availability of real-time, comprehensive measurements for contaminants at single-digit pptv sensitivity has not been widely implemented or readily available.
-For this reason, the Vocus CI-TOF shows promise as a powerful tool in the fab environment.
+Although some sources can be identified, many are still difficult to understand and their impact on semiconductor fabrication remains largely unknown.
+The availability of comprehensive, real-time measurements at with pptV sensitivity has been limited to a few solutions that are inadequate in their speed, sensitivity, and compound coverage.

 Airborne Molecular Contaminants

 Airborne molecular contaminant is a generic description of a substance in the form of a gas or aerosol that compromises the manufacturing process.
 In 2007 the International Roadmap for Devices and Systems (IRDS) introduced definitions for AMC categories: molecular acids, molecular bases, refractories, dopants, and condensables.
 Ten years later in their 2017 edition it was recognized that this approach was not enough as more contaminants were discovered that did not fall into any of these categories.

 Current technologies used for AMC detection are limited by either by poor duty cycle and/or compound coverage.
 While chromatographic techniques are used less frequently, they persist despite their 30-minute temporal resolution and high cost of maintenance.
 Other online methods such as cavity ring-down spectroscopy (CRDS) measure compounds based on the extinction of their specific wavelength, which limits the performance to measure only one, or a couple of compounds, and reporting every few minutes.
 Thus, most available and deployed technologies are limited to measuring only one AMC category.